nagisaando/algorithm/NOTE.md

 - tree level kind of visiting
 - O of N but If we use javascript array, it will be O of N square, because we have to use shift, unshift which is O of N and not efficient

+The difference of Breadth First Search and Depth First Search is **"Depth First Search preserves the shape of traversal"**.
+That means we can also use it to compare the two binary structure equivalence